openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-builds.rst

 The current jobs are:

-* gate-openstack-manuals-tox-checkniceness
+* openstack-tox-linters
-* gate-openstack-manuals-tox-doc-publish-checkbuild
+* build-tox-manual-checkbuild
-* gate-openstack-manuals-tox-checklang
+* build-tox-manual-checklang

 Checklang job
 -------------